UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/Documentation/Https.md

 # certbot certonly
 ```

-There are two steps that are a little confusing.
-The first
+The script will ask you a bunch of questions, but there
+should only be a couple that are non-obvious.

-is when it asks you to choose between "webroot" and "standalone".
+The first is when it asks you to choose between "webroot" and "standalone".
 Choose "webroot".
+The second is when it asks you to enter your domain name(s).
+Simply use the domain name of your server (which we've been referring to as
-The other trouble-point is when it asks you to
+"yourdomainname").
+The final trouble-point is when it asks you to
-choose what webroot to use.
+select what webroot to use.
 You must first enter "1", and then it
-will prompt you for the path.
+will prompt you to input the webroot.
 Use `/var/www/html`.

 ## Re-configuring NGINX